Attachment and loss: Matters of life and death

 A child growing up in a non-loving environment may be forced to suppress his true feelings.
-This often results from the need to accommodate a demanding, abusive parent.
+This often results from the need to accommodate to a demanding, abusive parent.
 The child is forced to suppress his or her authentic emotions and thoughts.
 This leads to the emergence of a false self (Winnicott, 1965).

 Separation and loss

 Separation is the converse of attachment; sorrow is the converse of love.
 The intensity of sorrow is proportional to the intensity of the attachment bond and its felt component, love.

 The attachment system is a survival system.
 It follows that loss of attachment or the threat of loss of the attachment object leads to fear.
 Freud put it well: